ShadowfeindX/vector/README.md

 ##First Trimester - Learn the basics of programming with Ruby
 ######The first section of virb is designed to teach absolute newbies the basics of programming.
 It will include a portion of the history of programming as well as basic programming concepts that apply to programming languages in general.
 It will then teach the specifics of Ruby and offer a comparison to other common languages.
+After this section the students should know basic programming constructs and be able to build and run basic Ruby programs.

 At the end of this trimester, the student will be able to choose the field in which they would like to further their development.
 The program will then provide them with a set of recommended supplemental languages that they may find helpful in the future.
 In the second trimester they will have to learn at least one of these languages and pass an evaluation before moving on.